The HPV vaccination is for for men and women and helps protect against cervical cancer, genital warts & some other types of cancers.

 If your child is eligible and missed the HPV vaccine in school Year 8, they can have it free on the NHS up until their 25th birthday.

-At Whitworth, we provide HPV vaccinations for both adults and children (12 plus) so to find out more about HPV and to book your vaccination, contact your local branch.
+At Whitworth, we provide HPV vaccinations for both adults and children (12 plus) so to find out more about HPV and to book your vaccination, contact your local Whitworth Pharmacy.

 1. Is there a cost for the HPV vaccination?

 There is a charge for the HPV vaccination as this is a private service.
-Contact your local branch for more information.
+Contact your local Whitworth Pharmacy for more information.

 2. How long does the HPV vaccination appointment take?